gkudelis/gkudelis.github.io/posts/2016-03-06-dotfiles-in-git.md

 could just symlink the `tmux`, `zsh` and `git` files, but `vim` would need something that could download all the packages.
 After a quick look I decided it's time to switch to using [Vundle](https://github.com/VundleVim/Vundle.vim) as you just have to list all the packages you need in your `.vimrc` and Vundle will install/update them for you.
-The process becomes
+The process becomes:

 - symlink `.vimrc`,
 - `git clone` Vundle inside `.vim/bundle`,